-Relationship of medical interventions in childhood and prevalence of later intellectual disabilityApril 29th, 2013 in Pediatrics /
+Relationship of medical interventions in childhood and prevalence of later intellectual disabilityApril 29, 2013 in Medicine & Health / Pediatrics

 A study by Jeffrey P. Brosco, M.D., Ph.D., of the University of Miami, Florida, and colleagues examines the relationship between medical interventions in early childhood and the increasing prevalence of later intellectual disability (ID).